 But there's something else I want to touch on here, and that is what is going on here in our division.
 And that is we are looking at and creating records for a large consignment of ledgers from Jewish organizations.
 And this is work in progress in terms of unpacking, if you will, what we have.

-And these organizations include Landsmannschaften and synagogues and yeshivot and such organizations.
-I would like to see what the tie is between some of these organizations and some of what was going on with the Yiddish left.
+And these organizations include Landsmanshaftn and synagogues and yeshivot and such organizations.
+I would like to see what the tie is between some of these organizations and some of what was going on with the Yiddish Left.
 I think there is a tie of some kind.
 Let's see how deeply that goes in the coming years as we begin, as I said, to unpack this material and get it described and then have scholars come and look at it.

 ELISSA SAMPSON: And I think that is an excellent thought.
 And I will just add my own comment here, which is that if the JPFO, at its height, had over 50,000 members and gets admitted to the American Jewish Conference, it is important back in its day.

 It's important enough that we've had over 100 people here attend this program.
 We have over 500 people who have been registered for sessions as part of this week-long program.
 It is important historically.
 It's important in terms of its legacy.
 And it has been underappreciated, in part because the history of Jews and communism is, at best, controversial.